 Knowledge is empowering – but the power to do the things you would like to do (provided it conforms with ethical norms and the general rule on mankind) and effortlessly without fear of error.
 This shared knowledge emanates from scientific, biological or financially proven theories and tests.

 Those that cling onto knowledge though, serve their interests alone and should not be revered but rather shunned for power-hogging.
-So, when a government monopolizes access to information, basic services, resources and even education to create an artificial demand for ´their services’.
+Sadly, some governments monopolize access to information, basic services, resources and even education to create an artificial demand for ´their services’.

 In business, this is a common practice of a monopoly to control the price of their good or service as they are the only ones providing it.
 The quality of that good or service, however, can and will be determined by them and them alone!

 But we are not here to talk about the governments as there would be several cases to point out and this is not a political platform.
 Case in point, the concept of centrally controlled system nevertheless is less efficient and prone to failure to disseminate the very items it sets out to provide.

-Deploying software by a national or even global firm like IBM for example, via a centrally stored-located server would be absurd because the infrastructure of the recipient regions or end-users might not be well equipped to handle it – so one begs to question, why would you do it for social services for instance?
+Deploying software by a national or even global firm like IBM for example, via a centrally stored-located server would be absurd because the infrastructure of the recipient regions or end-users might not be well equipped to handle it.
+So one begs to question, why would you do it for social services for instance?

 Centralized systems can learn from the blockchain to efficiently provide services.

-Let’s take the now “illegal” peer-to-peer file-sharing and downloading software such as eDonkey/eMule (supposed developed by Microsoft) or BitTorrent for example, you could with them, build together any file by downloading “bits” of the file by many broadband -connected servers or PCs or “peers”.
-This leads to faster downloads and sourcing from the best quality of the digital bits to get the data to form the e-book, music track or movie that you’re after.
+This system leads to faster downloads and allows one to source from the best quality of the available digital bits to get the data to form the e-book, music track or movie that you were after.

 Leaving your download running could then allow others to get the files you have already amassed (you then reciprocally upload the files) and so the cycle continues until everyone hopefully acquires the same great quality file (if required) from the best ‘seeds’.

-BitTorrent -> Bitcoin…Torrent -> Tor …anyone seeing a pattern here?
+BitTorrent -> Bitcoin…Torrent -> Tor ..anyone seeing a pattern here?

-So, swiftness and security are a prime reason for the adoption the digital currency – everything else such as the price of these alternative coins or ‘altcoins’ boils down to basic supply and demand for it.
+So, swiftness and security are a prime reason for the adoption the Blockchain technology – everything else such as the price of digital alternative coins or ‘altcoins’ boils down to basic supply and demand for it.